Neural Feature Learning in Function Space: Learning With Side Information

 \subsection{Dependence Decomposition and Feature Learning}

-To begin, we represent the joint dependence in functional space as the CDK function $\lpmi_{X; S, Y} \in \spc{\cX \times \cS \times \cY}$.
+To begin, we represent the joint dependence in function space as the CDK function $\lpmi_{X; S, Y} \in \spc{\cX \times \cS \times \cY}$.
 Since the side information $S$ is provided for the inference, we focus on the dependence between $X$ and target $Y$ not captured by the side information.
-To this end, we separate the $(X; S)$ dependence from the joint dependence, by considering the orthogonal decomposition of functional space [cf. \factref{fact:orthm} and \eqref{eq:spcs:def}]:
+To this end, we separate the $(X; S)$ dependence from the joint dependence, by considering the orthogonal decomposition of function space [cf. \factref{fact:orthm} and \eqref{eq:spcs:def}]:

 This induces an orthogonal decomposition of the joint dependence

 where we have defined $\pim(\gamma) \defeq \proj{\gamma}{\spc{\cX \times \cS}}$ and $\pic(\gamma) \defeq \proj{\gamma}{\spcs{\cY}{(\cX \times \cS)}}$ for all $\gamma \in \spc{\cX \times \cS \times \cY}$.
 We characterize the decomposed components as follows, a proof of which is provided in \appref{app:prop:pim:pic}. \begin{proposition} We have $\pim(\lpmi_{X; S, Y}) = \lpmi_{X; S} = \llrt{\Pm_{X, S, Y}}$, where $\Pm_{X, S, Y} \defeq P_{X|S} P_S P_{Y|S}$. \end{proposition}